-It might not be as glamorous as Christmas or as flashy as Halloween, but on the last Friday every April, it is time for all cat owners to celebrate a very important holiday: National Hairball Awareness Day, which falls on April 26th in 2019!
+It might not be as glamorous as Christmas or as flashy as Halloween, but the last Friday every April is a time for all cat owners to celebrate a very important holiday–National Hairball Awareness Day, which falls on April 26th in 2019!

 Well, perhaps “celebrate” is the wrong word.
 National Hairball Awareness Day serves as an annual reminder for all friends of felines to learn a bit more about hairballs and evaluate the health of their cats.

 If you’ve ever heard your cat hacking and gagging in the middle of the night, you may already be painfully aware of hairballs.
 But did you know that they could indicate problems with your cat’s health?

 Here’s what you should know about hairballs, and don’t forget to spread what you learn on National Hairball Awareness Day!